Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

 which we can simplify to

-\end{widetext} Dividing both sides by $P[N(t)=n],$ we find the desired equation of motion as claimed in Eq.~\eqref{eq:dot_rho_T_appendix}.
+\end{widetext} Dividing both sides by ${\rm Pr}[N(t)=n],$ we find the desired evolution equation as claimed in Eq.~\eqref{eq:dot_rho_T_appendix}.
 This completes the first step of the proof.

-As for the second step, we want to verify that the expression in~\eqref{eq:rho_t_ansatz} solves said equations of motion.
-We insert~\eqref{eq:rho_t_ansatz} into the equations of motion~\eqref{eq:dot_rho_T_appendix} for this.
+As for the second step, we want to verify that the expression in~\eqref{eq:rho_t_ansatz} solves said evolution equations.
+We insert~\eqref{eq:rho_t_ansatz} into the evolution equations~\eqref{eq:dot_rho_T_appendix} for this.
 To simplify the proof, we abbreviate the notation in the following way

 and $p(t)$ as in Eq.~\eqref{eq:xi_ts_and_pt} from the proposition.
-In this notation, the equations of motion in Eq.~\eqref{eq:dot_rho_T} read
+In this notation, the evolution equations in Eq.~\eqref{eq:dot_rho_T} read

 and the ansatz from Eq.~\eqref{eq:rho_t_ansatz} can be recast into

 All we need to do now, is to take the time derivative of $v(t)$ as defined in Eq.~\eqref{eq:vs_ansatz}.
 The product rule will give us three contributions,